MykalMachon/Uni-Confessions/README.md

 - **Liquid.js** : An open source templating language based on HTML and shopify's Liquid specification.
 We use this to create the apps Views (page templates)
 - **Sass** : A CSS pre-compiler / spec that enables features like CSS nesting, variables, and more.

+### Hosting

+- **Heroku Hosting** : This is used to host our app that handles all incoming http requests, interacts with the an SQL database, and executes application logic.
+- **Heroku PostgreSQL** : This hosts an PostgreSQL database that is accessed through our Node.js app